-In this valuation, the impact of the Cadillac Tax has been calculated as a portion of the trend assumption.
+Other Information: The impact of the Cadillac Tax that is returning in fiscal year 2023, has been calculated as a portion of the trend assumption.
 Assumptions and methods used to determine the impact of the Cadillac Tax include:

-- 2018 thresholds of \$850/\$2,292 were indexed annually by 2.50 percent. - Premium data submitted was not adjusted for permissible exclusions to the Cadillac Tax. - There were no special adjustments to the dollar limit other than those permissible for non-Medicare retirees over 55.
+- 2018 thresholds of \$850/\$2,292 were indexed annually by 2.30 percent. - Premium data submitted was not adjusted for permissible exclusions to the Cadillac Tax. - There were no special adjustments to the dollar limit other than those permissible for non-Medicare retirees over 55.